brooklabteam/Mada-Bat-CoV/README.md

 ---

 9. Now, import the curated contigs into R and compare them against the IDseq hits for what is CoV positive and how it maps into the meta-data.
 It looks like no throat samples were CoV hits, as is consistent with what is recovered from IDseq.
-See R script for further comparison of manual pipeline hits for fecal and urine samples.
+See R script ('CoV-hits-vs-metadata.R') for further comparison of manual pipeline hits for fecal and urine samples.